-Many different wood finishes are called “varnish”, but when it comes to protecting exterior wood underneath a truly clear film, spar varnish is one of the only options worth considering.
+Many different wood finishes are called “varnish”, but when it comes to protecting exterior wood underneath a completely clear protective film, spar varnish is one of the only options worth considering.
 Originally developed in the days of wooden sailing ships, spar varnish (also called spar urethane) is made to resist the three main factors that cause other clear wood finishes to fail outdoors:

-- breakdown in UV light
+- Breakdown in UV light

-- moisture-related peeling
+- Moisture-related peeling

-- cracking caused by seasonal expansion and contraction of the underlying wood
+- Cracking caused by seasonal expansion and contraction of the underlying wood

 As it turns out, marine environments are still the most rigorous testing grounds for assessing the durability of clear, exterior wood finishes in action, and Canada’s classic sailing ship the Bluenose II is the best example I’ve seen.